Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Matrix Perturbation Results

-As mentioned above, our analysis starts with \cite[Thm.
-3.2]{nakatsukasaEigenvaluePerturbationBounds2012}.
-This gives us a bound on the change in the eigenvalues when a symmetric perturbation is applied to a symmetric $2\times 2$ block matrix.
+Theorem 3.2 in \cite{nakatsukasaEigenvaluePerturbationBounds2012} gives us a bound on the change in the eigenvalues when a symmetric perturbation is applied to a symmetric $2\times 2$ block matrix.
 In more detail, considering the symmetric $2\times 2$ block $n\times n$ matrix

 with eigenvalues $\{\lambda_i\}_{i=1}^{n}$ and the perturbed matrix

 with eigenvalues $\{\hat{\lambda}_i\}_{i=1}^{n}$, we can define, for $i=1,\dots, n$,

 Then, for all $i$ for which $\tau_i > 0$, we have